 \section{Introduction}

-In many applications, an input sequence of tokens must be translated into an output sequence of tokens, and the translation needs to be performed on-line.
-That is, the subsequent output tokens are being produced when the subsequent input tokens are being read; the sequences are generally of different lengths, and there is no obvious correspondence between their parts.
-Such applications are usually connected to sound, speech, natural language processing, and bioinformatics \cite{2020tang+2,2021charoenkwan+4}.

-Effective methods of translating sequences do exist.
-They are mostly based on (bidirectional) recurrent neural networks \cite{1997hochreiter+1,1997schuster+1}, convolutional neural networks \cite{2017gehring+4} and/or attention \cite{2015bahdanau+2,2015luong+2,2017vaswani+7}.
-However, they are designed to produce an output sequence when the input one is known entirely, hence they are not well fitted to on-line applications.
-This work attempts to fill this gap.

-On-line translation can be understood as continually extending previous translations, based on tokens received so far and tokens produced so far.
-At some point, the~agent that does this needs to make a~decision about whether to accept another token or produce another token.
-In this paper we introduce an~architecture that learns with reinforcement to make such decisions.

-The contribution of this paper may be summarized by the following points: \begin{enumerate} \item We introduce an~architecture that translates sequences of tokens on-line, called RLST. \item RLST is based on a~recurrent neural network.
-We introduce a~method of its training. \item RLST is evaluated in comparison to state-of-the-art machine translation architectures. \end{enumerate}
+Simultaneous machine translation (SMT) can be defined as producing output sequence tokens while reading input sequence tokens in an on-line fashion.
+These tokens may represent words in given languages, chunks of audio streams, or any other sequential data.
+The main difference between SMT and more general neural machine translation (NMT) is how the input and output sequences are processed.
+Most NMT methods read all input tokens and then generate the output sequence.
+Because of this, even though efficient state-of-the-art NMT methods exist, they cannot be used in SMT applications.
+Also, SMT methods need to consider the trade-off between delay and quality, as faster translation implies less context from the input.
+In most cases, this trade-off has to be optimized by checking various parameter settings, which is resource- and time-consuming.

+SMT can be decomposed into a~sequence of readings of the input tokens and writings of the output tokens.
+Reinforcement learning (RL) \cite{2018sutton+1} is often applied to train SMT systems that sequentially choose between these actions and/or choose the written token.
+In this paper, we present an RL-based method with self-learning delay.
+Unlike in other approaches, we apply bootstrapping in training, which means that the sequences translated can be in principle infinite.
+We conduct experiments on Tatoeba and IWSLT2014 datasets against state-of-the-art translation architectures.
+Our method achieves comparable results on the former dataset, with better results on long sentences and worse but comparable results on the latter dataset.

-The paper is organized as follows: Section~\ref{sec:related-work} overviews literature related to this paper, Section~\ref{sec:prob:def} formally defines the problem considered in this paper, Section~\ref{sec:method} presents our method, Section~\ref{sec:experiments} describes simulations evaluating the presented architecture, Section~\ref{sec:discussion} discusses the experimental results and limitations of our approach, and the last section concludes the paper.
+The paper is organized as follows.
+Section~\ref{sec:related-work} overviews literature related to neural machine translation, reinforcement learning, and simultaneous machine translation.
+Section~\ref{sec:prob:def} formally defines the problem considered in this paper.
+Section~\ref{sec:method} presents our method.
+Section~\ref{sec:experiments} describes simulations evaluating the presented architecture.
+Section~\ref{sec:discussion} discusses the experimental results and limitations of our approach.
+Section~\ref{sec:conclusions} concludes the paper.